DemonianArcher/Creature-type-generator/README.md

 ## Other Versions

 Other versions of the Creature Type Generator are the basic terminal version, and the desktop app version that uses the Kivy GUI library.
-They can both be run independently on any windows machine as long as the appropriate dependencies are installed.
+They can both be run independently on any windows machine as long as the appropriate dependencies are installed, and the creature_types.txt file is in the same directory folder.